i2y/castella/docs/hello-world.md

 ## Example 2

-This is an example of fixing the font size to a specified size, regardless on size of the Text widget and Frame.
+This is an example of fixing the font size to a specified size, regardless of the size of the Text widget and Frame.

 ```python